mongodb/docs/source/includes/considerations-onprem-upgrade.rst

      You must configure the new port for any **manually installed** Backup Agents, or the agents will have no access to |onprem|.

+- **Agent Updates**: Do not update the agents before upgrade.
+If you use Automation, |onprem| prompts you to update the agents after you upgrade.
+  Follow the prompts to update the agents through the |onprem| UI.
+Do *not* update the agents manually.

 - **conf-mms.properties**: Beginning in 2.0, |onprem| stores global configuration settings in the
   |onprem| Application Database and stores only local settings in the |onprem|
   server's ``conf-mms.properties`` file.
 The upgrade procedure uses the